 And the best part about tenacity?
 You don't have to be born with it.
 You can practice and get better at it over time.

 Maybe you're not the most frugal person, maybe you don't like risk.
-But you can set your financial goals for 2016 and practice tenacity day in and day out.
+But you can set your financial goals for the year ahead and practice tenacity day in and day out.
 Instead of committing to a goal, flip your perspective and commit to seeing the goal through.

 Start small so you don't get overwhelmed.